microsoft/AzureDataCommunity/README.md

 - [Data Science Central](https://www.datasciencecentral.com/): A hub for news, resources and events related to data science.
 - [Data Elixir](https://dataelixir.com/): A weekly newsletter with curated content on data science and analytics.

-We hope you enjoy our home page and find it informative and inviting.
+We hope you find what you need here and join us soon.
 If you are interested in joining our group, please fill out this [form](https://forms.gle/xyz) and we will get back to you soon.
 We look forward to meeting you at our next meeting! 😊

 ## Contributing